heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Pod Topology Spread Constraints.md

     - When the number of eligible domains with match topology keys is less than `minDomains`, Pod topology spread treats global minimum as 0, and then the calculation of `skew` is performed.
 The global minimum is the minimum number of matching Pods in an eligible domain, or zero if the number of eligible domains is less than `minDomains`.
     - When the number of eligible domains with matching topology keys equals or is greater than `minDomains`, this value has no effect on scheduling.
     - If you do not specify `minDomains`, the constraint behaves as if `minDomains` is 1.
-- **topologyKey** is the key of [node labels](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#node-labels).
+- **topologyKey** is the key of [](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/#node-labels).
 Nodes that have a label with this key and identical values are considered to be in the same topology.
 We call each instance of a topology (in other words, a <key, value> pair) a domain.
 The scheduler will try to put a balanced number of pods into each domain.
 Also, we define an eligible domain as a domain whose nodes meet the requirements of nodeAffinityPolicy and nodeTaintsPolicy.

 - **whenUnsatisfiable** indicates how to deal with a Pod if it doesn't satisfy the spread constraint:

     - `DoNotSchedule` (default) tells the scheduler not to schedule it.
     - `ScheduleAnyway` tells the scheduler to still schedule it while prioritizing nodes that minimize the skew.
 - **labelSelector** is used to find matching Pods.
 Pods that match this label selector are counted to determine the number of Pods in their corresponding topology domain.
-See [Label Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) for more details.
+See [](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) for more details.

 - **matchLabelKeys** is a list of pod label keys to select the pods over which spreading will be calculated.
 The keys are used to lookup values from the pod labels, those key-value labels are ANDed with `labelSelector` to select the group of existing pods over which spreading will be calculated for the incoming pod.
 The same key is forbidden to exist in both `matchLabelKeys` and `labelSelector`. `matchLabelKeys` cannot be set when `labelSelector` isn't set.
 Keys that don't exist in the pod labels will be ignored.
 A null or empty list means only match against the `labelSelector`.

     With `matchLabelKeys`, you don't need to update the `pod.spec` between different revisions.
 The controller/operator just needs to set different values to the same label key for different revisions.
 The scheduler will assume the values automatically based on `matchLabelKeys`.
-For example, if you are configuring a Deployment, you can use the label keyed with [pod-template-hash](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#pod-template-hash-label), which is added automatically by the Deployment controller, to distinguish between different revisions in a single Deployment.
+For example, if you are configuring a Deployment, you can use the label keyed with [](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#pod-template-hash-label), which is added automatically by the Deployment controller, to distinguish between different revisions in a single Deployment.

     ```yaml
         topologySpreadConstraints: